Jordannst/Jordannst/README.md

 <br clear="both">

-<h3 align="center">Hi 👋!
+<h3 align="left">Hi 👋!
 My name is Jordan Sutarto and I'm a WebDev, from Indonesia</h3>

 ###